danbev/learning-linux-kernel/README.md

 With this value the `fd` argument is ignored but some implementations require `fd` to be `-1` so it is safest to use `-1`.

+#### MAP_NORESERVE
+Does not reserve swap space for this mapping.
+If there is no physical memory available writing will case a SIGSEGV.

 ### Program startup